Help Make A Difference In Patients' Lives With Your Donation

 Louisville, KY 40202

-These unprecedented results were achieved through continual direct epidural electrical stimulation of the subject’s lower spinal cord, mimicking signals the brain normally transmits to initiate movement.
-Once that signal is given, the research shows, the spinal cord’s own neural network combined with the sensory input derived from the legs to the spinal cord is able to direct the muscle and joint movements required to stand and step with assistance on a treadmill.
+These unprecedented results were achieved through continual direct epidural electrical stimulation of the subjects' lower spinal cords, mimicking signals the brain normally transmits to initiate movement.
+Once that signal is given, the spinal cord’s own neural network is able to direct the muscle and joint movements required to stand and step with assistance on a treadmill.

-Through your generous support of the UofL Neurosugery dept., our research team receives the resources they need to help patients like Rob Summers.
-To learn more about giving to UofL Neurosurgery, please contact Ryan Coady, Director of Neurosurgery Community Relations, at 502-407-3032 or firstname.lastname@example.org
+Through your generous support of the UofL Neurosugery dept., our research team receives the resources they need to help patients like these.
+To learn more about giving to UofL Neurosurgery, please contact Ryan Coady, Director of Neurosurgery Community Relations, at 502-407-3032 or email@example.com